wangby511/System-Design-Architecture-and-Infra/design-yelp.md

 Storage 24 Bytes x 500M = 12 GB (potentially)

+## GeoHash

+GeoHash uses a string to represent a zone or location by splitting the map into grids.
+The world is split into 4 x 8 = 32 grids initially with a character representing each grid.
+Then we do further splitting in each grid by continually using **Z/N-order curve** to maintain locality and appending one more character into the GeoHash string.
+(Do 4 *8, then 8* 4, then 4 *8, ...)

+The more similar the prefix shared by two strings, the closer two places are.

+The longer a GeoHash string is, the more precise location it demonstrates.
+E.g. "wtw3" - Shanghai City center. "wtw3sy" - LuJiaZui.

+length: 6 -> 1.2 km x 600m, the error delta distance is 500 meters. length 8 -> the error delta distance is only 7 meters.
+8 bytes.

+### Use GeoHash

+Calculate a user's GeoHash string based on his/her geo location (latitude and longitude).

+If the grids are too small, we could search too many number of grids.
+If the grids are too big, the search result could contain those unnecessary far-away locations.
+Usually we search for up to nine (9) grids in total OR also we can include some neighbor grids, e.g. GeoHash6 >= "bc1234" and GeoHash6 <= "bc123s".

-## Partition
+## Data Partition

 ### 1. By region or zip-code

+Cons:

-This could cause the issue of hot places.
-To avoid one of the server in the cluster receive too many requests.
+The issue of hot places - One of the server in the cluster receive too many requests.

+The issue of unevenly distributed data - Some regions can end up storing a lot of places compared to others.

-### 2. By locationId
+### 2. By LocationId

 This could make a request querying too many shard servers.

+ To find places near a location, we have to query all servers and each server will return a set of nearby places.
+A centralized server will aggregate these results to return them to the user.
 May not be efficient.

 ### 3. By Geo-hash/Google S2